KeithWilliamsGMIT/Graph-Theory-Project/README.md

 7. [Conclusion](#s7)

 ### <a id="s1"></a>Introduction
 This is my 3rd year graph theory project.
 For this project I was required to design a database for a timetabling system for a third level institute.
-The database stores information about student groups, classrooms, lecturers and work hours.
+The database stores data about student groups, classrooms, lecturers, work hours and other data relating to timetables.

 ### <a id="s2"></a>Understanding the problem
 The timetabling problem, in its simplest form, is trying to allocate shared resources to a given timeslot.
 These resources include lecturers, rooms and student groups.
 These resources are limited and must be scheduled in such a way that they are uniquely allocated per timeslot, meaning a lecturer can only teach one class at a time, a student group can only attend one class at a time and a room can only be used for a single class at a time.
 The more resources that must be scheduled the more difficult this problem gets.